mconlon17/simple-vivo-book/Awards-and-Honors.md

 ## Managing Awards

-You can use
+Once the things to be talked about are in VIVO, and the enumerations are made, you can use

     python sv.py -a get

-to get the awards from your VIVO into a spreadsheet called `awards.txt`  You can add awards to your spreadsheet being sure to use values from each of your enumerations.
+to get the awards and honors from your VIVO into a spreadsheet called `awards.txt`  You can add awards to your spreadsheet being sure to use values from each of your enumerations.

-Once you have awards to add to VIVO, run:
+Once you have awards to add to VIVO, use:

     python sv.py -a update